PatrikBeichner/open-weather-app/README.md

 A simple in design weather app showing you the weather info you need in a clear and concise package

+A live version with working backend can be found here https://oweath.herokuapp.com/

 ## Features

 - current weather with collapsible 12 hour temperature graph